sfordin/resume/scott_fordin-resume.md

 * Translated UF6 Compendium (an introduction to uranium hexafluoride production and its roles in nuclear enrichment and reprocessing) from German into English
 * Developed information architecture for company Documentum implementation

-## Older Entries
-Please contact me or see my résumé addendum for details about my older work — for example, at Kurzweil Computer Products/Xerox Imaging Systems, Project Software and Development, NuSphere Corporation, Torrent Systems, Thomson Financial, and Wang Laboratories, among many other clients.

 ## Publications
 * **“The Java EE 5 Tutorial”**; Addison-Wesley, 2006, 2008, 2010 _(contributing author)_; ISBN-13: 978-0321490292
 * **“The Java Architecture for XML Binding (JAXB) 2.0”**; Java Community Process (JCP) specification, April 19, 2006 _(contributing editor)_